One mule for Sister Mary

 Leo McMahon and Edward Chappell wrote it.
 McMahon did a lot of stunt work on 1930s B-Westerns and graduated to writing TV shows later.
 It was co-writer Chappell’s only Western.
 The writing of Madron is plodding.
 At one point they seem to quote The Wild Bunch but get it wrong, “I wouldn’t have it no other way.”

-The hero’s name is pronounced muh-drone and he wears his poncho.
+The hero’s name is pronounced muh-drone with the stress on the second syllable and he wears his poncho.
 There’s the inevitable pool in the desert so the nun can undress.

 Tough hombre in a poncho